 Explore and eat your way through Eataly

-(Note I haven’t been here since the pandemic started, so I’m not totally sure it’s all the same, but I’m sure it’s still worth checking out!)
 All foodies will go googly eyed over all of the fine Italian goods.
-If you’ve never heard of it, it’s basically a gigantic beautiful gourmet store full of the finest Italian goods you’ve ever seen, combined with a few different gourmet Italian restaurants and bars ALL IN ONE.
+If you’ve never heard of it, it’s basically a gigantic beautiful gourmet store full of the finest Italian goods you’ve ever seen, combined with two Italian restaurants and bars ALL IN ONE.
 You can also take lots of different classes, from wine tasting to Gnocchi making!

 Cozy Up at RL (Ralph Lauren) on the Mag Mile